Climate Change Research

 Tropical disease would sweep as far north as the Arctic.

-Today’s “intolerable” drought and heat waves would be the existence of all human life.
+Today’s “intolerable” drought and heat waves would be the norm for all human life.

-Though the models cannot predict where we will fall on this scale, if we continue industrial growth on the scale we have over the past 30 years, by the end of the century vast swaths of the Earth will be unlivable by the standards we have today.
+Though the models cannot predict where we will fall on this scale, if we continue industrial growth on the scale of the past 30 years, at the end of the century vast swaths of the Earth will be unlivable by the standards we have today.

 WHO ARE THE LARGEST GLOBAL EMITTERS OF GHG FROM FOSSIL FUEL COMBUSTION AND INDUSTRIAL PROCESSES?

-In 2017, the global average of per-capita CO2 emissions was 4.8 tonnes.
-In comparison, the top populous countries for per-capita emissions are the United States, Australia, and Canada at 16.2, 17 and 15.6 tonnes respectively.
-“Populous” is relevant, because the largest per capita CO2 emitters are the low-population countries that are major oil producers, with #1 being Qatar at 49 tonnes, followed by Trinidad and Tobago at 30 tonnes.
+In 2017, the global average of per-capita CO2 emissions was 4.8 tons.
+With the exception of a brief dip due to Covid in 2022, this number has remained stable.
+As of 2022 the top populous countries for per-capita emissions were the United States at 14.95 tons, Australia at 14.99, and Canada at 14.25.
+“Populous” is relevant, because the largest per capita CO2 emitters are low-population countries that are major oil producers, with #1 being Qatar at 37.6 as of 2022, followed by Trinidad and Tobago at 22.4 as of 2022.

 WHY IS US ENERGY CONSUMPTION SO HIGH?

-Many factors contribute to our high emissions, but all are related to our reliance on and acquisition of cheap energy.
+Many factors contribute to our high emissions, but they all relate to our reliance on cheap energy.

 Geography